seongmin-97/image_stitching/README.md

 opencv-python-headless              3.4.17.61 </br>
 numpy                               1.20.3 </br>
  </br>
-Openv is used to load and save images and extract feature points.
+OpenCV is used to load and save images and extract feature points.

 ## Result